 The Light Control Module (LCM) is an important component of a vehicle because it controls all of the car’s lights, as well as the horn function.
-My Auto Solutions in Duluth, Georgia specializes in LCM repair for broken modules, and has compiled this list of frequently asked questions about Light Control Module repair.
+My Auto Solutions in Buford, Georgia specializes in LCM repair for broken modules, and has compiled this list of frequently asked questions about Light Control Module repair.

 What functions are controlled by the LCM?